Tests and Results

 Specimens and Results

-If you would like to view your results via our online system, find information on how to register here.
+If you would like to view your results via our online system, register here.
 Our Online Services, available for patients aged 16 and over, is called SystmOnline.
 It is a great online service which allows you to order repeat prescriptions, view your results, medical records and send secure messages to the practice.
 The service is open 24/7/365 days a year and can be accessed from your home computer, Tablet or Mobile phone.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: